mhuebert/re-view/intro.md

 ## What are the advantages?

-Re-View exposes all the power of React in a clear and straightforward way.
+Re-View exposes all the power of React in a clear and straightforward way:

 There is _one_ way to create components: the `defview` macro.